graker/typofilter.js/README.md

 Include `typofilter.js` script to the page, then use corresponding script from plugins/ckeditor or plugins/tinymce to add button to editor the usual way.

-Both plugins sopport selected text processing only.
+Both plugins support selected text processing only.
 Also, since I haven't used this plugin with CKEditor or TinyMCE for a long time, the code for plugins can be outdated.